 If you have already had a base strength and stamina, a HIIT vigorous intensity will reach that 75 minutes benchmark.
 You can also break into shorter sessions, with each lasting for 15 minutes, five days a week.

 In another hand, if you seriously want to lose weight with HIIT workouts, then you need to bump out more energy and longer duration.
 DHHS recommended doubling the duration of high-intensity workouts to 150 minutes weekly.

 On top of that, how many calories you can burn depends also on the person’s weight and the body’s composition.
 Studies by the Harvard Health of Medical School, a person weighing 155 pounds on a moderate-intensity workout will burn around 260 calories in 30 minutes.

-Double the duration of the workout to an hour, it is highly possible to hit the double jackpot of 520 calories!
+Double the duration of the workout to an hour, and it is highly possible to hit the double jackpot of 520 calories!
 Imagine if you stick to this for the next 5 days in a week, how many calories you can stand to burn?

 Anyway, you can certainly adjust the workout duration that best fits your lifestyle and daily activity to reach your fitness goals.

 Can You Do HIIT Workout With No Equipment?